Thomas Barbour Bryan: Adult life and career

+Early career

 After graduating from Harvard Law School, Bryan practiced law in Cincinnati until 1852.
 At one point in his legal career, he was attorney for the estate of deceased president William Henry Harrison.

 In 1850, in a wedding ceremony held in Newport, Kentucky, Bryan married Jennie "Jane" Byrd Page who became Mrs. Jennie Byrd Bryan.
 His wife was related, by marriage, to the prominent Page and Lee families of Virginia.
 She was the daughter of an episcopal clergyman.

+Move to Illinois

 In 1852, Bryan and his wife moved to Chicago, where he had acquired broad real estate interests.
+He was also involved in the construction of railroads.
 Over the next half-century, Bryan would be a booster in the growth of the city.
+Bryan also established a reputation for himself as a gifted orator.